 - While you may submit to various categories, you may not submit more than one entry per category.

 REVIEW PROCESS:The Department of Writing believes that clear guidelines and transparency form the foundation of an ethical contest.
 We agree to (1) conduct our contest as ethically as possible and to address unethical behavior should it arise; (2) to provide clear and specific contest guidelines; and (3) to make the mechanics of our contest available upon request.
-Winners are announced in late April.
+Winners, this year, will be announced in early May.
 A complete list of judges will be made public then.
-Please direct any questions you have to Raul Palma: RPalma@Ithaca.edu
+Please direct any questions you have to Jim Stafford: firstname.lastname@example.org

 CATEGORY SPECIFIC GUIDELINES

 - First-Year Essay: for a submission to qualify, it should be a research-based essay produced by a first-year student in a writing intensive course.
 Send one unpublished selection.

 - Poetry: send a batch of 3 unpublished poems in a single document.

 - Hybrid: for a submission to qualify, it should cross genres or alter a genre.
 Examples include: flash fiction, flash non-fiction, prose poetry, image/text, lyric essays, drabbles, etc… Send one unpublished selection.